Snowberry Growing Guide

 Rows: 1.20m (3' 11") with 1.20m (3' 11") row gap (minimum)

 Sow and Plant

-Set out purchased plants from spring through early summer.
+Set out purchased plants from autumn through to spring, as long as your soil is not frozen.
 Water regularly, and cover the root zone with an organic mulch to keep the soil moist at all times.
-Space snowberries 4 feet (1.2 m) apart when planting them as a hedge.
+Space snowberries 1.2 m (4 feet) apart when planting them as a hedge.
 Purchased plants can be held in containers for one season if they are attentively watered.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

-Native to cooler parts of North America, snowberries grow into leafy deciduous shrubs, to 3 to 6 feet (1-2 m) tall and wide.
+Native to cooler parts of North America, snowberries grow into leafy deciduous shrubs, to 1-2m (3 to 6 feet) tall and wide.
 Tiny pink spring flowers give way to berries that start out green and ripen to white.
 When the plants shed their leaves in winter, the berries are quite showy on bare stems, though the berries eventually turn brown.
 Snowberry slowly spreads with underground root suckers, and will grow into a thicket in hospitable sites.
 Its spreading habit makes it a good choice for slopes, where the plants do a good job of controlling erosion.

 Berry-bearing snowberry stems are much sought after as cut flowers.
 When cut just after the berries turn white, they will keep in a vase for 10 days or more when the water is changed every other day.
 Snowberry rarely needs pruning, and is at its best when allowed to grow into its natural shape.

 In North America, snowberry is a host plant for several native moths, so expect some feeding on the leaves.
 Snowberry has few disease problems when grown in sunny, well drained sites.
 It has a low tolerance for high heat.